abeldekat/harpoonline/README.md

 *Note*:

-- You can also use inner highlights in the formatter function.
+- It is possible to also use inner highlights in the formatter function.
 See the example recipe for NvChad.
-- You can use the `harpoon` information inside each `data.items`
+- It is possible to use the `harpoon` information inside each `data.items`

 ## Harpoon lists